Mac CAC Configuration

 Verifying Certificate Trust

-5. Double-click each and verify “Trust” is set to “Always Trust”
+5. Double-click each certificate and verify “Trust” is set to “Always Trust”—if it’s not, you’ll have authentication problems

 Checking CAC Recognition

-With your CAC inserted, verify macOS sees your certificates:
+With your CAC inserted in the reader, verify that macOS actually sees your certificates:

 3. Click on it to view your CAC certificates